Republican Senators, White House Map Out Impeachment Trial

 "Frankly, I want a trial," he said.

+The House is looking into whether Trump improperly pressured the new president of Ukraine to conduct an investigation into potential political rival Vice President Joe Biden and his son Hunter, by holding up military aid and a White House visit.

-A day earlier the White House hosted a group of GOP Senators which included Sens.
-Lindsey Graham of South Carolina, Mike Lee of Utah, Ron Johnson of Wisconsin, Ted Cruz of Texas, Tom Cotton of Arkansas and John Kennedy of Louisiana, among others, according to congressional aides.
-An aide also confirmed that in addition to Cipollone, acting Chief of Staff Mick Mulvaney, Trump's son-in-law and senior adviser Jared Kushner and White House counselor Kellyanne Conway also attended the meeting.
+On Thursday, the White House hosted a group of GOP senators, including Lindsey Graham of South Carolina, Mike Lee of Utah, Ron Johnson of Wisconsin, Ted Cruz of Texas, Tom Cotton of Arkansas and John Kennedy of Louisiana, according to congressional aides.
+An aide also confirmed that in addition to Cipollone, acting chief of staff Mick Mulvaney, Trump's son-in-law and senior adviser Jared Kushner, and White House counselor Kellyanne Conway attended the meeting.

-The group discussed how a Senate trial could begin, and how soon it could be dismissed.
+The group discussed how a Senate trial could begin and how soon it could be dismissed.
 Separately, a congressional aide confirmed Washington Post reporting that there was also discussion on whether a Senate trial could last just two weeks: "It depends on how long the Democrats want to make their case," the aide said.

-Graham, a key Trump ally and chairman of the Senate Judiciary Committee, told reporters he wanted to make clear to White House officials that a trial couldn't be dismissed before it started.
+Graham, a key Trump ally and chairman of the Senate Judiciary Committee, told reporters he wanted to make it clear to White House officials that a trial couldn't be dismissed before it started.
 He also shared that White House officials are still holding out hope that Trump may not get impeached by the House of Representatives.

-"I think they were curious as to like 'What are you thinking about?'" when it comes to a possible Senate trial, Graham said.
+"I think they were curious as to like 'What are you thinking about?' " when it comes to a possible Senate trial, Graham said.
 "They think they've got a better than 50/50 (chance) — that maybe this doesn't happen in the House.
 But I don't know ... so eventually we're going to have to cross that Rubicon."

-The Thursday morning meeting was followed by a lunch between Trump and another group of Republican senators, including Mitt Romney of Utah, Shelley Moore Capito of West Virginia, Susan Collins of Maine, Rand Paul of Kentucky and James Lankford of Oklahoma.
+The Thursday morning meeting was followed by a lunch among Trump and another group of Republican senators, including Mitt Romney of Utah, Shelley Moore Capito of West Virginia, Susan Collins of Maine, Rand Paul of Kentucky and James Lankford of Oklahoma.

 The gathering was part of a new, weekly effort by Trump to meet with various groups of Republican senators as the impeachment inquiry picks up steam.
 The senators said they discussed prescription drugs, proposals to ban flavored vaping products, trade legislation, as well as impeachment.